payzeno-demo/payzeno-ledger/README.md

 | `LedgerAuditJob` | daily | trial balance per currency |
 | `OutboxDrainJob` | 5s | ships the transactional outbox to SNS |
 | `BatchCloseJob` | 1h | closes batches whose items are all terminal |

 ---

+## Gotchas

+Read these before your first PR.
+Most of them are here because of something that already went wrong.

+**Repositories are stateless.** No session on the instance. `reconcile_batch` uses three sessions in a single pass against one shared repository instance, and the retry drain takes a fourth.
+A constructor-bound session would look tidier and would quietly serialise all of it.

+**`DATABASE_POOL_SIZE` is not a tuning knob.** It has to stay at or above 3× (concurrent sweeps + drains).
+See the sentence above for why.

+**Lock ordering is contracted.** Batch advisory lock first, then row lock, always — see `docs/adr/0011-lock-ordering-in-the-money-path.md`.
+Two code paths that touch the same reconciliation item under *different* lock domains is not a style disagreement, it is a duplicate settlement.
+That is exactly what PAY-2041 was; the postmortem is in `docs/postmortems/2041-duplicate-settlement.md` and it is worth twenty minutes.

+**Idempotency is a database constraint, not an `if`.** `ledger_transaction.idempotency_key` has been UNIQUE since migration `0020`.
+Claim the key inside the transaction (`claim_idempotency_key`); do not SELECT, check, and then INSERT.
+`find_by_idempotency_key` still exists for the CLI and one audit query — it is not on the money path any more and must not go back on it.

+**Publish through the outbox.** `OutboxPublisher` writes in the caller's transaction and rolls back with it. `SnsPublisher` has exactly one caller (`OutboxDrainJob`).
+If you publish directly to SNS from a service you will eventually emit an event for a transaction that never committed.

+**In-process tests cannot see concurrency.** The default `session` fixture is one connection on one event loop.
+A test that "proves" two workers cannot collide, written against that fixture, proves nothing — we have the postmortem to show for it.
+Anything about racing goes in `tests/integration/` against the real `pg_engine` fixture, with `@pytest.mark.integration`.

+**There are two settlement parsers and that is correct.** Worldflow files are CSV, Nordpay still files fixed-width. `LegacyFixedWidthParser` is not dead code and there is no plan to converge them until Nordpay changes their platform.

+**`capture_at_settlement` is a column, not a flag.** `SettlementPoster` reads it off the **charge** row, never the merchant row.
+The merchant row is a projection and can be newer than the charge.

+**Never log a PAN.** We do not store one — projections hold `account_number_token` and `*_last_four` and nothing else — and `RedactingFormatter` is a backstop, not a licence.
+`FLAG_REDACT_PAN_IN_LOGS` stays on.
+Compliance signed off assuming it always is.

+**Migrations are linear.** One head, ever.
+If `alembic heads` returns two lines, rebase — do not create a merge revision.
+CI checks this, and also checks that your downgrade actually runs.

+---

+## Contracts and the outside world

+Request/response types and event payloads come from **payzeno-contracts** (`payzeno-contracts==3.4.0`, internal index). `app/api/schemas.py` re-exports them; this repo does not define its own copy of a shared type, and there is no local `EventEnvelope`.

+`contracts/ledger-openapi.json` is a committed snapshot of our OpenAPI document. payzeno-api's contract test reads it.
+If you change a route signature, run `make openapi`, commit the diff, and tell Platform in `#payzeno-platform` — CI will fail their build otherwise and they will find out from a red pipeline instead of from you.

+Events we emit on `payzeno-ledger-events`: `settlement.batch_closed`, `settlement.item_settled`, `settlement.completed`, `settlement.reconciliation_failed`, `settlement.duplicate_detected`,
+`settlement.variance_detected`, `settlement.funded`, `payout.scheduled`, `payout.paid`,
+`payout.failed`, `payout.returned`, `ledger.transaction_posted`, `ledger.imbalance_detected`.

+Events we consume: `payment.*`, `refund.created`, `dispute.*` on `payzeno-ledger-payments`;
+`merchant.*` on `payzeno-ledger-merchants`.

+---